pattyjk/pangenomes-with-micropan/code.md

 dir.create("blast")

 #prep files for further analysis
-#this takes the name of the genome and adds them to ever sequences and then adds a sequence name to each (and to file name)
+#this takes the name of the genome and adds them to every sequence and then adds a sequence name to each (and to file name)
 #if calling JGI data, make sure to have a column that has the name of the JGI genome
 for(i in 1:nrow(gnm.tbl)){
   panPrep(file.path("C:/Users/patty/OneDrive/Desktop/ALl_food_genomes/test/protein_sequences/", str_c(gnm.tbl$JGI_ID[i], ".faa")),